paulsbruce/ggdata/README.md

 # Contributing

-If you would like to contribute, first reach out to GitGuardian either through your assign technical account manager, account executive, or sales engineering professional.
+If you would like to contribute, first reach out to [GitGuardian](https://www.gitguardian.com/) either through your assign technical account manager, account executive, or sales engineering professional.
 Unlike a support ticket for issues, your improvement and contribution inquiries can be best routed and addressed through these mechanisms.

 If you still feel like contributing to this repository, fork it then submit a Pull Request (PR) to the upstream origin and our maintainers will take a look at your changes.

 # Who is behind ggdata?

 The primary contributor, for now, is [Paul Bruce](https://paulsbruce.io) (the current repo owner).
-Hopefully GitGuardian customers looking to use their platform data will contribute issues, improvements, and feedback to GitGuardian product management.
-However, it is very likely that this will
+Hopefully [GitGuardian](https://www.gitguardian.com/) customers looking to use their platform data will contribute issues, improvements, and feedback to [GitGuardian](https://www.gitguardian.com/) product management.
+However, it is very likely that this utility will be donated or integrated into [their](https://github.com/GitGuardian/ggtools) common tool repository.